massoncheg/forgejo-docs/docs/admin/command-line.md

    forgejo manager flush-queues - Flush queues in the running process

 USAGE:
-   forgejo manager flush-queues command [command options]
+   forgejo manager flush-queues [command options]

 COMMANDS:
    help, h  Shows a list of commands or help for one command